wellcomecollection/storage-service/docs/how-are-requests-routed.md

     If there are multiple tasks running, the target group distributes requests between them.

+    Requests are routed to an externally published port on the ECS task; in this case, port 9000.

 6. Within the ECS task, we run two containers:

     -   The app container (e.g. `bags_api`, `ingests_api`)